hughbris/cadaver/docs/BUILDING.md

 A major stage of Grav's installation runs PHP composer.
 You can pass custom composer flags (arguments) using the `composer_args` docker build parameter.

-By default `composer_args` is _--no-dev_, which is suited for productions systems.
+By default `composer_args` is _--no-dev -o_, which is suited for productions systems.
 Therefore the default composer command run by the build script is:

 ```sh
 composer install --no-dev -o
 ```

-(_-o_ is always added and is shorthand for _--optimize-autoloader_)
+(_-o_ is shorthand for _--optimize-autoloader_)

-If you just want the _require-dev_ packages (which the default _--no-dev_ flag disables) because you are making an image for a development server, you'll either need to set the `composer_args` flag blank:
+If you just want the _require-dev_ packages (which the default _--no-dev_ flag disables) because you are making an image for a development server, and don't need _-o_, you'll either need to set the `composer_args` flag blank:

 ```sh
 $ docker build --build-arg composer_args= -t local/my-custom-cadaver:dev .